-Sweep Frequency Response Analysis (SFRA) – Working Principle
+Sweep Frequency Response Analysis (SFRA) – A Complete Guide

-Power transformers are critical to electrical systems, and their failure can lead to major disruptions.
-Sweep Frequency Response Analysis (SFRA) is a powerful diagnostic tool used to detect mechanical and electrical issues inside a transformer before they cause serious problems.
-It helps identify winding movement, core displacement, insulation failure, and structural deformations by analyzing how the transformer responds to different frequencies.
+Sweep Frequency Response Analysis (SFRA) is a powerful diagnostic tool.
+We use it to detect only mechanical issues inside a transformer.
+It helps identify winding movement, core displacement, insulation failure, and structural deformations.
+SFRA shows how the transformer responds to different frequencies.

 Working Principle of SFRA